Haygood Seminary: History

 In late 1894, the Reverend George L. Tyus, a graduate from Paine College in Augusta, Georgia, and the first African American man in southwest Arkansas to hold an earned academic degree, became the president of the seminary.
 His time in this position included significant growth for the institution, including the acquisition of a 70 acre farm that students could work on to gain experience and to pay for their education.
 There was also an increase in other vocational educational opportunities for students.
 Several new buildings were constructed for the school, including a blacksmith's shop, and classes were offered to teach brick masonry, carpentry, millinery, and sewing.
 Additionally, a twelve-room, two-story girls' dormitory was built and named Tyus Hall, in honor of the president.
 In 1908, the school had 166 students and five teachers, with annual expenses of roughly $5,000.
 Tyus left Haygood Seminary in 1910 to become the president of Texas College.

 On February 8, 1915, a fire destroyed several buildings on the campus.
 Around the same time, the CME Church felt that a better location was needed for a church-supported educational institute in the area.
 In 1915, they founded the Arkansas-Haygood Industrial College on 300 acre of land roughly 5 mi south of Pine Bluff, Arkansas, with the college's first classes beginning in 1922.
 However, the seminary near Washington continued to operate, with a new building constructed at the school in 1921 named Williamson's Hall.
 By 1927, the seminary had completely relocated to the Pine Bluff location, with the remaining buildings at the old location being sold to the Washington Public School District.
+From 1919 to 1928, Dominion Robert Glass served as the president of Arkansas–Haygood Industrial College.

 The school district operated Lincoln High School, the county's public high school for African Americans, at the site.
 The last original building from Haygood Seminary, Williamson's Hall, was demolished in 1955.
 Meanwhile, Arkansas-Haygood Industrial College continued to operate until it closed during World War II.